schko/aiyprojects-raspbian/README.md

 and [AIY Voice Kit][aiy-voice].
 The code for all AIY kits is in the `aiyprojects` branch, and is included in images starting with `aiyprojects-2017-12-18.img`.

-This repo has been repurposed for BCI studies at LIINC.
+This repo has been repurposed for BCI studies at LIINC..

 ## Additional steps